 For our tenth anniversary of celebrating Whole Grains Month in September, we got to wondering which of the hundreds of whole grain recipes on the Oldways and Whole Grains Council sites have been the most beloved.
-With a drumroll sounding in the background, we dove into the numbers to find out which recipes you’ve clicked-and-picked the most.
+With a drumroll sounding in the background, we dove into the numbers to and out which recipes you’ve clicked-and-picked the most.

 #1 Simple Spelt Pancakes